CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/bulk-changes-on-bills-of-materials/bom-to-mor-update.md

 ## Configuration

 :::info Path
-AppEngine → Administration Panel → Plugins → CompuTec BulkChange Plugin → Settings
+CompuTec AppEngine → Administration Panel → Plugins → CompuTec BulkChange Plugin → Settings
 :::

 There are additional settings that allow to filter which related Manufacturing Order are to be updated.
 Set a true or false value to activate or deactivate any option.
 The default values are used when no System values are set by a user.